TO: “The Board of Education.”

 I often feel cheated…. by the public education system.

-How egocentric are we as a nation….. to focus strictly upon our own history?
-Furthermore, how mundane are curriculum’s that don’t properly divulge American history, before the European invasion of 1492…..?
+How egocentric are we as a nation….. to focus so much of our curriculum, solely on post Revolutionary War history?
+Furthermore, how mundane is curriculum that doesn’t divulge the history of our land, before the European invasion of 1492…..?

 Einstein once said, history is the most important class in general education…….

-Einstein also said that he was discouraged, by the mundane nature of public schools, as he applauded the importance of imagination…….
-Granted, Einstein was taught mostly from European institutions, his point rings true today…… How is it that an education system remains so stagnant, so benign to the changing world and so mundane, decade after decade……?
-How is it that science and technology, change every single year, yet our students are still learning in the same monotonous fashion as they were 50 and 60 years ago?
-Are we so closed minded as a nation, as to think that we can’t evolve the sheer process of learning itself?
+Einstein also said that he himself, was discouraged by the mundane nature of public schools and henceforth applauded the importance of imagination…….
+Yes, Einstein was taught mostly from European institutions, however, his words echo today…… How is it… that our education system, remains stagnant and mundane, decade after decade?
+Science and technology continue to change, every single year, yet our students are still learning in the same monotonous fashion, as they were 50 and 60 years ago.
+How closed minded are we as a nation, as to not evolve the sheer process of learning itself?
+(Gamification?)

 Thank you for your time.

 -William LarsenAn Open Letter To The Board Of Education